saddagada1/remaster-backend/README.md

-# Spring Boot JWT Template
+# Remaster Backend

-spring boot backend with jwt authentication setup using spring security
+backend for remaster built with spring